What is Geocaching?

 - Team building and bonding for Scottish Rite Masons

-- An activity bridge to Masonic youth organizations (DeMolay, Rainbow, and Job’s Daughters)
+- Activity bridge to Masonic youth organizations (DeMolay, Rainbow for Girls, and Job’s Daughters)

 - Great fun for members and their families!